ShakedLub/GroupLevelObjectivePerformance/README.md

 4. Navigate to the 'DatasetsReanalysis' folder
 5. Open the script 'Run.R'
 6. Running the script will:
    6.1.
-Install and load all libraries required by our code using the groudhog library.
+Install and load all libraries required by our code using the groundhog library.
    6.2.
 Source all R scripts needed to run our code.
    6.3.
 Define parameters used in the analysis.
 The analysis can be run with objective aware participants (incSubjObjTest=1) and without (incSubjObjTest=0)
    6.4.
 Load all datasets to one dataframe